 GDPR has put data governance into hyperdrive and non-compliance can cost you a lot.
 If you choose to ignore GDPR laws, you could be facing legal action, or even fines of up to 20 million euros or 4% of your global annual revenue.
 It does not matter where your headquarters are, as long as you have customers who are from the European Union, then you should comply.
 You also need to make sure that your vendors, suppliers, and service providers comply with GDPR as well.

-If you think that the hefty fines may have scared companies into complying quickly, a Guidance Software survey conducted last year showed that around 24% of business predict that they will not be able to meet the deadline, which is more than a year before the GDPR was to take effect.
+If you think that the hefty fines may have scared companies into complying quickly, a survey conducted showed that around 21% of businesses predict that they will not be able to meet the requirements, which is more than a year before the GDPR was to take effect.

 They also reported that close to half (43%) of businesses that earn revenues of at least $1 billion already had processes that would identify the data records of an EU resident.
 They are also able to know where that particular data is processed.
 For businesses with up to $100 million in sales, that number drops to 26.8%